 Faculty Internationalization Grants

-The Office of Internationalization is announcing a new cycle of Faculty Internationalization Grants with a deadline of January 6, 2014.
-This deadline is for grants that will be available for use from April 1, 2014 until the end of academic year 2014-2015.
-Funds permitting, there will be a second round of proposals in spring quarter 2014, specifically for AY 2014-2015.
-The intent is to plan for two rounds each year, one in fall and one in spring.
+The Office of Internationalization is announcing a new cycle of Faculty Internationalization Grants with a final deadline of Friday, May 16, 2014.
+Please note that as indicated below this is a final deadline; there are earlier deadlines for different steps in the process of applying for a grant.
+This deadline is for grants that will be available for use from July 1, 2014, until the end of academic year 2014-2015.
+This is the final grant round for the current fiscal year.

 Proposals that fall within the following categories will be considered; please indicate which grant you are applying for on your application.